Stranger Things season 5: Marketing

-In January 2025, a missing poster for Eleven (displayed as Jane Hopper) was released.
+In January 2025, a missing person poster for Eleven (displayed as Jane Hopper) was released.
 New footage from the season was released on May 31, during the celebration of Tudum alongside the release dates.
 On July 15, the first promotional poster was released.

 A teaser trailer was released on July 16, featuring the song "Child in Time" by Deep Purple.
 Aya Tsintziras of Game Rant praised the emotional charge between the characters in the teaser.
 One of the most talked about aspects of the teaser was Vecna's redesign, which had a "thinner" and "spinier" appearance.

 The official trailer was released on October 30, featuring the song "Who Wants to Live Forever" by Queen.
 The trailer was accidentally posted hours earlier by Netflix.
 On November 6, during a virtual watch party, Netflix released the five minute opening sequence to "Chapter One: The Crawl".
 Early that month, Levy took a short break from filming Star Wars: Starfighter (2027) to be able to promote the season due to the show's 10th anniversary being a special occasion for him.

+The series had a collaboration with the video game Dead by Daylight for a second time through "Stranger Things Chapter 2", released on January 27, 2026, introducing as playable characters Eleven, Dustin Henderson, Robin Buckley and Eddie Munson as Survivors and Vecna as a Killer.

 Release

-The season had its world premiere on November 6, 2025, in Los Angeles, and is set to be released in three parts: the first volume of four episodes will debut on November 26, followed by the second with three episodes on December 25, and the series finale on December 31.
+The season had its premiere at the TCL Chinese Theater on November 6, 2025, which is Stranger Things Day, and was released on the streaming platform Netflix in three segments: the first volume with four episodes was released on November 26, the second volume with three episodes was released four weeks later on December 25, and the series finale was released six days later on December 31.
+For the season premiere, Netflix's bandwidth was increased by 30% to prevent slow performance, but the site crashed shortly after the premiere.
+Upon the first volume's release, the second episode initially remained titled "Chapter Two: The Vanishing of..." on Netflix's season page, but was titled "Chapter Two: The Vanishing of Holly Wheeler" in its opening credits.
+Netflix again crashed shortly after the finale aired.

-The series finale will also have a limited theatrical release in the United States and Canada until January 1, 2026.
-It was previously reported that the finale would not be released in theaters because a lot of people watched the series on Netflix and to give them "what they want".
-Despite initial pushback, it was reported that the plan to release the finale in theaters had been "in the works for some time", with Ross Duffer stating that it had been in the works for a year.
+The series finale had a limited theatrical release in the United States and Canada with showtimes beginning the evening of December 31, 2025, and continuing through January 1, 2026.
+It was previously reported that the finale would not be released in theaters.
+However, it was reported that the plan to release the finale in theaters had been "in the works for some time", with Ross Duffer stating that it had been in the works for a year.
+The finale was screened at 620 theaters with pre-sales of 1.1 million tickets, which were sold as concession vouchers rather than traditional admissions due to issues with the cast's residuals contracts.
+The theatrical release generated over $25 million in concession income.